 Reference is made to the Developer Security and Assignment Agreement, dated as of December 15, 2001, by and between E-Next Generation LLC, as Grantor, and Credit Suisse First Boston, New York Branch, as Administrative Agent (the “Developer Security Agreement”).

-The undersigned Administrative Agent, in consideration of the repayment in full of Phase I Loans and Phase I Equity Investments in connection with the purchase by Pastoria Energy Center LLC from E-Next Generation LLC occurring on the date hereof, hereby releases the Released Property listed on (and as defined in) Schedule 1 attributable to such Phase I Loans and Phase I Equity Investments from the lien created by the Developer Security Agreement, such release to become effective upon the date hereof.
+The undersigned Administrative Agent, in consideration of the repayment in full of Phase I Loans and Phase I Equity Investments in connection with the purchase by Pastoria Energy Center LLC from E-Next Generation LLC occurring on the date hereof, the receipt and sufficiency of which are hereby acknowledged, hereby releases the Released Property listed on (and as defined in) Schedule 1 attributable to such Phase I Loans and Phase I Equity Investments from the lien created by the Developer Security Agreement, such release to become effective upon the date hereof.

 This Release of Collateral shall be governed by and construed in accordance with the laws of the State of New York.